 I grew up in Edmonton, Alberta, and was used to the big skies of the Canadian prairies.
-After living in Toronto in the 1970s, I became desperate to get out, too many people.
-We had been vegetarians, but it didn’t suit me.
-So when I decided I wanted to eat good beef, I looked for land where I could grow my own cattle.
-Eventually I decided I had to branch out into market gardening because that’s where the market is.
+Living in Toronto in the 1970s, eating a vegetarian diet to avoid commercial meat, I looked for land where I could raise my own cattle.

 I had worked for 15 years as a geologist in the bush on the Canadian shield.
-The farm is in the rocky Muskoka region, 160 km north of Toronto, in the southern most part of the Canadian shield.
+The farm is in the rocky Muskoka region, 160 km north of Toronto, in the southernmost part of the Canadian shield.
 I like the landscape, the forest.
-It’s where I feel most at home, it’s where I’m happy.
+It’s where I feel most at home.

 I don’t over-fertilize, which makes things grow faster but doesn’t add to the nutritional quality of the food.
-Now I’m aiming for nutrient dense crops, because we’re depleting the soil.
-I know there are ways to restore the Indigenous content of the soil, but I’m 74 so don’t have much time.
-It takes 10-15 years of cover crops and minimal cultivation, with roots in the ground for at least 260 days a year, because you have to feed the micro-organisms.
+Now I’m aiming for nutrient dense crops, because we’re depleting the soil life, most significantly of fungi.
+It takes 10-15 years of cover crops and minimal cultivation, with roots in the ground for at least 260 days a year, to feed the micro-organisms.

 The Legacies exchange has been a total joy, and a huge education.
-Being reunited with those I worked with over the years, and getting to know new people.
-Because if we’re talking about food sovereignty and feeding ourselves well and with nutrient-dense food, Chandra knows how to do it.
-It was a total awakening to eat her cornbread; I experienced how nutritionally dense it was, I felt the energy.
+Being reunited with those I worked with over the years, and getting to know new people has been rewarding.
+If we’re talking about food sovereignty and feeding ourselves well and with nutrient dense food, Chandra knows how to do it.
+It was a total awakening to eat her corn bread; I experienced how nutritionally dense it was, I felt the energy.